A bit about me

 A little more about me

-For many years, I worked in animal rescue and animal welfare in the Bay Area.
-I volunteer with Muttville Senior Dog Rescue in San Francisco, California, and rescue senior dogs.
+For many years, I worked in animal rescue and animal welfare in the Bay Area, including Muttville Senior Dog Rescue in San Francisco.
 As someone who has loved and lost two senior dogs over the past several years, I understand the pain that comes with losing a companion animal.
 If your loved one passed over the rainbow bridge, you are not alone.
 This space will honor your grief and support you in your journey.